rapid7/propsd/README.md

 So if your [Conqueso][] server's starting to heat up or you just want an audit trail when things change, give propsd a try.

+## Getting Started

+See the [getting started guide][gsg] for help installing, configuring, and using propsd.

 ## Usage

 The Propsd server runs under [Node.js][].
 Run the following command to start it.